Private Root Servers

 You will need the identity.public

-files from each of your root
+files from each of your moon

 servers.
 Pick one root (doesn't matter which) and run